-\begin{rem} Notice that the three cases of the previous Lemma, correspond to $(1)$ the \textit{spherical derivative} of $f$ being zero (see~\cite[Definition 1.18]{GSS:RegFunc}); $(2)$ the slice derivative being zero (see again~\cite[Definition 1.7]{GSS:RegFunc}); $(3)$ the product of the slice derivative with the inverse of the spherical derivative belonging to the orthogonal complement of $\Span\{1,q\}$ (see~\cite[Proposition 29]{Altavilla:RealDiff}).
-Indeed, for this last claim, notice that $\Span\{1,q\}^\bot=\{p\in\H\ :\ qp+pq=0\}$, and if $q=\alpha+I\beta$, the equality $qp+pq=0$ is equivalent to $Ip+pI=0$, which define $A_I$. \end{rem}
+\begin{rem} Before performing the proof, notice that the three cases of the previous Lemma, correspond to $(1)$ the \textit{spherical derivative} of $f$ being zero (see~\cite[Definition 1.18]{GSS:RegFunc}); $(2)$ the slice derivative being zero (see again~\cite[Definition 1.7]{GSS:RegFunc}); $(3)$ the product of the slice derivative with the inverse of the spherical derivative belonging to the orthogonal complement of $Span(1,q)$ (see~\cite[Proposition 29]{Altavilla:RealDiff}).
+Indeed, for this last claim, notice that $Span(1,q)^\bot=\{p\in\H\ :\ qp+pq=0\}$, and if $q=\alpha+I\beta$, the equality $qp+pq=0$ is equivalent to $Ip+pI=0$, which defines $A_I$. \end{rem}

 \begin{proof}

 Consider $D\mathscr{F}_{(z,I)}:T_z\C\oplus T_I\sfera\to T_a\H\oplus T_b\H\oplus T_I\sfera$, where $a=F_0(z)$, $b=F_1(z)$; we have

 where $DF_0:T_z\C\to T_a\H$, $DF_1:T_z\C\to T_b\H$ are the real differentials of $F_0$ and $F_1$ and $id_I$ is the identity map on $T_I\sfera$.